What People with Crohn's Disease or Ulcerative Colitis Should Know About COVID-19

 Patients with inflammatory bowel disease diagnosed with COVID-19 will have the same symptoms as the general population of patients who don't have IBD: fever, cough, and other respiratory symptoms, which might progress to shortness of breath.

 Digestive symptoms, such as loss of appetite, nausea, vomiting, diarrhea, and generalized abdominal pain, have been associated with COVID-19 as well.
-Call your doctor know right away if you develop some of these symptoms or if you're worried that you might have developed COVID-19.
+Call your doctor to know right away if you develop some of these symptoms or if you're worried that you might have developed COVID-19.

 Reminders for IBD patients: